 8.30 AM - 8.45 AM: Opening remarks

-Rest of day: Keynote address, invited speakers, panels, scientific and vendor talks
+Rest of day: Keynote address, invited speakers, scientific talks

 Director, Center for Genomics and